 Shallot substitutions: Instead of using shallots, you can also swap it out for regular white onion.
 Or even dehydrated onion flakes.

-Fresh herb substitutions: Instead of using fresh basil and cilantro, you can swap it out for dried basil and cilantro.
+Fresh herb substitutions: Instead of using fresh basil and cilantro, you can swap it out for dried basil (or Thai basil) and cilantro.
 If you do this though, add them to your pot at the same time you add your noodles, instead of at the end.
 This will help infuse the broth with the herbs flavour.
 Just keep in mind you will not get the fresh, intense flavour of the fresh herbs if you do this.
 The fresh herbs also provide a really beautiful presentation to your dish.

 Green onion substitutions: Instead of green onions, you can also swap it out for fresh chives.
 If you aren’t able to get fresh, you can use dehydrated chives.
 If you do this, add your chives at the same time you add your noodles.
-This will allow the dehydrated chives to rehydrate and infuse their flavour into the broth.
+This will allow the dehydrated chives to rehydrate and infuse their flavor into the broth.

 Dietary modifications for this recipe